OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    Sometimes we\\'ll collect information about how you use our products using cookies and other similar technologies.
-This information doesn\\'t include your Personal Information and is considered anonymous.
+    Sometimes we'll collect information about how you use our products using cookies and other similar technologies.
+This information doesn't include your Personal Information and is considered anonymous.

     ' + '